KavinSV/secure-data-hiding-in-image-using-steganography/README.md

 🔐 Image-Based Steganography - Hide & Retrieve Secret Messages
 A Python project for securely hiding and extracting messages inside images using steganography.

-(Replace the above link with an actual image from your project)

 📌 Overview
 This project implements image-based steganography to hide and retrieve secret messages inside PNG images without noticeable changes.
 It uses pixel manipulation to embed data securely.